 Singapore Malaysian Boeing 737 about to leave for Kuala Lumpur|

 At checkin in Malaysia it is worthwhile asking for a specific seat - and then checking your boarding card to ensure you have been given it, and that your Enrich number has been correctly recorded.
 Otherwise you may find that the Malaysia Airlines system of filling up the planes from the back results in you sitting all squashed in - while there is plenty of space at the front.
 At Malaysian outstations, like the UK and Australia, the staff apply a somewhat more logical system.
-You can also phone up at any time before your flight and request the seats you want.
+You can also phone up at any time before your flight and request the seats you want, or go online.

 It kind of sets the style of the flight, when the staff resolutely follow the rules - often reading them out as they carry them out.
 There are silly things, such as waking passengers to open window shades when hitting turbulence.
 I understand the issue of raised shades for landing and taking off, but for mid-air?
 It does help that fingers are used to gesticulate the raising of the shade, and the request is an order.